TheLuke013/MSRewardsHack/README.md

 A hack to get points in Microsoft Rewards

 ## Dependencies
 - pyautogui
+- pynput

 To install dependencies:
-`pip install pyautogui`
+`pip install pyautogui pynput`

 ## Usage
 Open cmd window and enter: